 In May 2018, I spent two weeks in the Rohingya refugee camp in Cox's Bazar, Bangladesh.
 One million people live in the world's largest refugee camp.
-They have no hope since they can't go back to their home country - and can not stay in Bangladesh.
+They have no hope, since they can't go back to their home country - and they can't stay in Bangladesh either.
 Where should they go?
 See here the pictures I took for Helvetas, Doctors Without Borders (MSF) and Swiss Solidarity.

-In the northernmost part of Laos, next to the border to China, tea grows on centuries old trees and not, as usal, on bushes.
-I visited the the tea farmers in Phongsaly for Helvetas.
+In the northernmost part of Laos, next to the border with China, tea grows on centuries old trees and not, as is usal, on bushes.
+I visited the tea farmers in Phongsaly for Helvetas.

-One year after the devastating earthquakes in Nepal, I visited the little village Marbu at the foot of the Himalaya.
+One year after the devastating earthquakes in Nepal, I visited the little village of Marbu at the foot of the Himalaya.
 The two earthquakes in 2015 destroyed Marbu completely.
-Helvetas supported the villagers in building new and earthquake resilient houses.
+Helvetas supported the villagers with building new and earthquake resilient houses.

-People with HIV and Aids in Zimbabwe can get a free treatment at Ruedi Lüthy Foundation's Newlands Clinic in Harare.
+People with HIV and Aids in Zimbabwe can get free treatment at the Ruedi Lüthy Foundation's Newlands Clinic in Harare.
 During several stays in Zimbabwe, I visited many patients of the clinic.

-Incited by radical American evangelists, political leaders in Uganda intended to install death penalty for homosexuality.
-Only international pressure dodged this.
+Incited by radical American evangelists, political leaders in Uganda intended to introduce the death penalty for homosexuality.
+This was only prevented thanks to international pressure.
 But still, homosexuality is illegal in Uganda, like in many other African countries.
 The law is exceptionally harsh: Men and women who get caught in a homosexual act face up to 20 years in jail.
 Related parties and landlords who don’t denounce known LGBTI persons to the government are sentenced to seven years in prison.
 I travelled to Uganda on behalf of the foundation Rainbow Support Network.

-Thanks to the SKY project, young people in Ethiopia learn professional skills in a three-month training.
-After that training, they can easier find a job or start their own business.
-I visited this project on behalf of the Swiss development organisation Helvetas in 2017.About NGO Projects Book Patrick Rohr Kommunikation GmbH
+Thanks to the SKY project, young people in Ethiopia learn professional skills in a three-month training programme.
+After that they can find a job or start their own business more easily.
+I visited this project on behalf of the Swiss development organisation Helvetas in 2017.About NGOs Projects Book Patrick Rohr Kommunikation GmbH